27 Places to See in Rome: A Local’s Guide to Rome in 2026

 4. Arco di Costantino:

-Rome’s iconic Arch of Constantine isn’t just a landmark; it’s a time capsule.
-Built in 315 AD to celebrate an emperor’s victory, it’s the largest triumphal arch in the city, adorned with intricate friezes that tell tales of war and parades.
+Rome’s iconic Arch of Constantine isn’t just a landmark, it’s a time capsule built to celebrate an emperor’s victory.
+It is the largest triumphal arch in the city and is covered in intricate friezes that tell tales of ancient wars and grand parades.
+You will find it perfectly positioned between the Colosseum and the Arch of Titus, which marks the entrance to the Roman Forum along the legendary road of triumphs.

 5. La Colonna Traiana: